-At Cancer Centre London we frequently treat patients who have travelled to the UK for medical reasons.
+At Cancer Centre London we welcome international patients.
 We have dedicated International Patient Coordinators who assist in all stages of treatment to make sure that our patients have the best experience possible.

 Once all the necessary information has been assembled, please contact one of our consultants to arrange an appointment.

 11. Can children and under-18s be treated at CCL?